-The Market Risk Rule supplements both the Basel III Standardized Approach and the Basel III Advanced Approaches by requiring institutions subject to the Market Risk Rule to adjust their risk-based capital ratios to reflect the market risk in their trading portfolios.
-As of March 31, 2019, the Company and CONA are subject to the Market Risk Rule.
+The Market Risk Rule requires institutions subject to the rule to adjust their risk-based capital ratios to reflect the market risk in their trading portfolios.
+As of December 31, 2019, the Company and CONA are subject to the Market Risk Rule.

 The Basel III Capital Rule includes requirements for quarterly public disclosures of qualitative and quantitative information regarding capital, capital adequacy and risk.
 These disclosures fall under the third Pillar of the Basel III capital framework (the "Pillar 3 Disclosures"), and are intended to allow market participants to assess key information about a bank's risk profile and its associated level of capital.
 For additional information about the capital adequacy guidelines we are subject to, see "Part I-Item 1.
-Business-Supervision and Regulation" and "MD&A-Capital Management" in our Annual Report on Form 10-K for the year ended December 31, 2018 (the "2018 Form 10-K") and our Quarterly Report on Form 10-Q for the quarterly period ended March 31, 2019 (the "Q1 2019 Form 10-Q").
+Business-Supervision and Regulation" and "MD&A-Capital Management" in our Annual Report on Form 10-K for the year ended December 31, 2019 (the "2019 Form 10-K").